cshuy/reddit-text-analysis/README.md

 - **Category 1:** Community discussion trends
 - **Category 1:** How leaders in online communities assume their roles
 - **Category 2:** The language styles they use to influence the community

+Here is the analysis workflow for my project:
 ![workflow](https://github.com/cshuy/reddit-text-analysis/blob/fac2e2727e4bb8af7b58a59e2b19c35915e9bc51/method.png)

 # Data Structure & Initial Checks